 Now what about you?
 Have you ever had a moment like this while on the road?
 Leave a comment below and tell me about it.

-There are still 6 spots left in Retreat to Ireland 2016.
-6 spots for 6 adventurers.
+There are still spots left for our retreats this year.
 If you want to experience the magic, realness, and slowness of Ireland, then click HERE; get more information and sign up!
-This kind of trip is great to bring your best friend or partner or sibling on.
+This kind of trip is great to bring your best friend, partner, or sibling on.
 We’ve had sisters and lifelong best friends join us in years past.